dhellmann/pymotw/PyMOTW/os/index.rst

 .. {{{end}}}

-On Unix-like systems, file permissions can be changed using os.chmod(), passing the mode as an integer.
-Mode values can be constructed using constants defined in the stat module.
+On Unix-like systems, file permissions can be changed using ``os.chmod()``, passing the mode as an integer.
+Mode values can be constructed using constants defined in the :mod:`stat` module.
 Here is an example which toggles the user's execute permission bit:

 .. include:: os_stat_chmod.py
     :literal:
     :start-after: #end_pymotw_header

-The script assumes you have the right permissions to modify the mode of the file to begin with:
+The script assumes you have the permissions necessary to modify the mode of the file to begin with:

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'os_stat_chmod.py'))